rishiraj88/leasing/README.md

-# Leasing Application for Vehicles [B2C, B2B Compatible]
+# Online Vehicle Leasing [B2C, B2B Compatible]
-## Note: Tech upgrade of the app is underway.
-The code here is available in repos for quick review and feedback.
+## Note: The code here is available in repos for quick review and feedback.
+Continuous improvement is our culture.

 This project is a utility app for the following classes of end-users:
 - lessee, called `customer` in the project for easier reference, and